Marvel Homes

 Certification is third-party verification that the house was actually built to spec.

 There are many builders who say 'built to Passive House principles'.
 Very few lodge the evidence with the Passive House Institute and let an independent certifier sign off on it.
-Marvel Homes builds and lodges for PHI certification where clients want it, and builds to the same standard even when they don't.
+Marvel Homes lodges for PHI certification on every project where a client wants it measured and proven, and builds to a high-performance standard, without the certified claim, when they don't.

 Start a conversation